-- 45. For the 2015/16 TDL process, we reviewed information provided by QLPs as part of their 2014/15 qualified revenue disclosures as well as information provided under section 82 of the Act by other LPs. - 46.
+- 49. For the 2015/16 TDL process, we reviewed information provided by QLPs as part of their 2014/15 qualified revenue disclosures as well as information provided under section 82 of the Act by other LPs. - 50.
 On 30 June 2016 we published a list of firms that we had identified as being QLPs for the purposes of the 2015/16 TDL process.
-This list is not final and can be amended at any stage up to the date of publication of the final LAD if we receive information that uncovers a new QLP. - 47.
+We confirm that the firms on this list are the QLPs for the purpose of the 2015/16 LAD. - 51.
 This list differs from that for 2014/15 LAD as it reflects changes in the New Zealand market.
 The Callplus group is now shown as connected to the Vocus group.
-20 Now New Zealand Limited is connected to the Spark group (from 30 November 2015).
+23 Now New Zealand Limited is connected to the Spark group (from 30 November 2015).
 Vodafone New Zealand Ltd (previously an independent QLP) is now shown as connected to Vodafone Next Generation Services Ltd as part of the Vodafone group.
-Woosh Wireless (NZ) Ltd and WorldxChange Communications Ltd are not QLPs for the 2015/16 TDL. - 48.
-The rest of this section:
+Woosh Wireless (NZ) Ltd and WorldxChange Communications Ltd are not QLPs for the 2015/16 TDL.

+52. The rest of this section: